JPSRJ/JPSRJ/README.md

 - 🌱 Currently exploring and learning new technologies in computer science.
 - 🎯 Passionate about software development, web design, and virtual systems.
 - 📡 Love working on futuristic projects that bridge innovation and accessibility.
-- 🛠️ Focused on bypassing DRM protections to make content more accessible, while respecting the rights of creators.
+- 🛠️ Focused on bypassing DRM protections.

 ---